Head Hung Low

 “Woman, you’ve lost your mind,” he snickered.

-“Maybe so, but you never know unless you try it.”
+“Maybe so, but you never know unless you try.”

-Shaking his head, his smile slowly faded as the conversation went quiet.
+Shaking his head, his smile slowly faded as the conversation turned quiet.
+Sensing his frustration, his wife tried to offer some encouragement.

 “Listen, love.
 I know you’re trying to make your dreams come true, and I’m here to support you however I can.
 But you can’t keep beating yourself up like this.
 You’ve got to cut yourself some slack.”